 The morbidity and mortality of KMP are high with reported mortality up to 30%.
 Death usually occurs from life-threatening hemorrhage, cardiac failure, or invasion of the underlying vascular lesion into local structures.
 Retroperitoneal lesions are associated with increased mortality, potentially due to delay in diagnosis.

-KHE and TA have similar histopathologic features.
+KHE and TA have similar histopathologic features but differ in their clinical behavior.
 KHE is locally aggressive and may involve multiple tissue planes; whereas, TA is benign and typically confined to a single tissue plane.
 They both arise from capillary and lymphatic endothelium and are notable for their convoluted vascular architecture.
 Both have identical histopathologic staining, including staining positive for D2-40, LYVE1, Prox-1, and negative for GLUT-1.
 Because of this KHE and TA are thought to exist on the same neoplastic spectrum.